MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-install-configure.md

     > [!IMPORTANT]
     > The **Cloud provider** setting is required, and the selected value must be **China** if your Finance and Operations apps were deployed in 21Vianet.
-+ **Configure Retail POS** - Check this box to configure RSAT for automated testing of cloud POS, part of Microsoft Dynamics 365 Commerce.
-Once enabled, a tab named **Retail POS** appears on the **Settings** dialog.
-For more information on RSAT with cloud POS, go to [Test recorder and Regression suite automation tool for Cloud POS](../../../../commerce/dev-itpro/pos-rsat.md).
++ **Configure Retail POS** - Select this box to configure RSAT for automated testing of cloud POS, part of Microsoft Dynamics 365 Commerce.
+Once enabled, a tab named **Retail POS** appears on the **Settings** dialog menu.
+For more information about RSAT with cloud POS, see [Test recorder and Regression suite automation tool for Cloud POS](../../../../commerce/dev-itpro/pos-rsat.md).

 ### Configure the test environment to trust the connection